Jeffrey J. Helmick: Early life and education

-Professional career
+Career

 From 1988 until 1989, Helmick worked as an associate at the law firm Marshall & Melhorn.
 From 1989 until 1995, he worked as a principal in a law firm, and then he was a principal in another law firm from 1996 until 1998.
 Helmick co-founded his own law firm in 1998 and concentrated in federal criminal defense litigation.

 Federal judicial service

-On May 11, 2011, President Obama nominated Helmick to a seat on the United States District Court for the Northern District of Ohio that had been vacated by Judge James G. Carr, who assumed senior status in June 2010.
+On May 11, 2011, President Barack Obama nominated Helmick to a seat on the United States District Court for the Northern District of Ohio that had been vacated by Judge James G. Carr, who assumed senior status in June 2010.
 He was recommended for the post by senators George Voinovich and Sherrod Brown.
 On February 15, 2012, Helmick received a hearing before the United States Senate Committee on the Judiciary, with the support of Sherrod Brown and Voinovich's successor, Rob Portman.
-On March 8, 2012, Helmick's nomination was reported to the floor of the Senate by the Senate Judiciary Committee by a 11–6 vote.
+On March 8, 2012, Helmick's nomination was reported out of committee by an 11–6 vote.
 In the Senate debate over Helmick's nomination, there was some controversy over Helmick's representation of accused terrorist and Toledo terror plot organizer Wassim Mazloum in 2009 as well as an ethics case that had gone to the Supreme Court of Ohio.
 Sen. Chuck Grassley in particular opposed Helmick for his role as a court-appointed attorney for Mazloum, who was ultimately convicted.
 However, Helmick was backed by both Democratic Ohio Senator Sherrod Brown and Republican Ohio Senator Rob Portman.
-On June 6, 2012, the Senate voted 62–36 to confirm Helmick.
+On June 6, 2012, the United States Senate confirmed Helmick by a 62–36 vote.
 He received his commission on June 7, 2012.

-Notable rulings
+Notable ruling

 In a 15-page ruling on December 15, 2020, Helmick ruled that Christian schools are not exempt from Toledo's order requiring schools to stay closed through January 11 due to the COVID-19 pandemic.